enewey/maze-generator/README.md

 For an explanation of how .obj files are formatted, visit [the wikipedia article](https://en.wikipedia.org/wiki/Wavefront_.obj_file).

 The .obj files this project produces is a series of vertex ("v"), texture ("vt"), and normal ("vn") vectors, followed by the polygonal face elements ("f").

-######Possible improvements/optimiaztions
-This project generates whole cubes for every wall space.
-This will produce several quads directly next to each other, and therefore never actually be seen or rendered necessarily.
-This is quite inefficient.
-I plan to make the project only output geometry for walls that border the floors.

 .mdf File
 ------